sfohr/arduino_kit_projects/README.md

 # arduino_kit_projects
-Repo with beginner projects of the arduino starter kit.
+Some beginner-friendly projects using the Arduino Starter Kit